BonsaiDen/pydep/readme.rst

 **Information in the Graph**
-Nodes can have 3 attributes:
+Nodes can have 3 types of information:

-* [number] which show the number of modules the node depends on.
+- [number] which show the number of modules the node depends on.
-* (number) which show how many modules depend on this node.
+- (number) which show how many modules depend on this node.
-* *(Asterisks) indicates that this node imports iteself
+- \*(Asterisks) indicates that this node imports iteself

+Edges can have 3 types of arrows:

+- Arrow, indicates a direct import via "import foo"
+- Dot, indicates a partly import via "from foo import bar"
+- Empty box, it seems that this import isn't used.

 Contributing